aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 $
 ```

-> Note: the App Mesh resources for the Color App are created before the app itself is deployed in the final step; this is so Envoy, which is deployed as a task sidecar, is able to communicate with the Envoy Management Service.
+> Note: The App Mesh resources for the Color App are created before the app itself is deployed in the final step.
+This is so Envoy, which is deployed as a task sidecar, is able to communicate with the Envoy Management Service.
 If the mesh itself isn't configured first, the sidecar will remain unhealthy and eventually the task will fail.

 ### Deploy services to ECS

 #### Deploy images to ECR for your account

 Before you can deploy the services, you will need to deploy the images that ECS will use for `gateway` and `colorteller` to ECR image repositories for your account.
 You can build these images from source under the `examples/apps/colorteller/src` and push them using the provided deploy scripts after you create repositories for them on ECR, as shown below.

+In addition to the previously defined environment variables, you will also need to export the following:

+* `AWS_ACCOUNT_ID` - Your AWS account ID.

 Deploy the `gateway` image: